svandegar/hashchain/docs/source/index.rst

 The core module creates a hash chain, attesting that no record can be tempered with, once saved.
 The blockchain module save a proof of your hashchain permanentely in the most secured way.
 Then, it's impossible to alter the haschain without causing a discrepancy with the blockchain.

 No need for third party certification anymore.
 No more single point of failure nor certification costs.

+.. warning:: The package is still 'work in progress'
+    Do not use it in production environment before the official release.
+All the features are still subject to changes without any advertisement and can broke previously running scripts

 Installation
 ============